My 7 Picks For The Best Load Balancing Software

 Unlock insights into your network traffic with cutting-edge network traffic analysis (NTA) software.

-Akamai Connected Cloud is known for providing robust edge and cloud computing capabilities, particularly in the context of load balancing and application availability.
+Akamai Connected Cloud is recognized for delivering robust edge and cloud computing capabilities, particularly in the areas of load balancing and application availability.
 The built-in load balancer is one feature that I see getting a lot of praise.
 Based on G2 user reviews, many appreciate being able to set up a load-balanced web server without requiring additional infrastructure.
 This helps simplify operations and allows teams to prioritize application performance over backend configuration.

 Session affinity is another capability that gets called out positively.
 Across multiple reviews, users highlight how this feature consistently routes users to the same origin server during normal operations.
 This is especially useful for high-traffic or complex applications where persistence is critical to delivering a seamless user experience.

-Instant failover to edge backups is frequently mentioned as a strong point.
+Instant failover to edge backups is often cited as a key advantage.
 From what I’ve gathered, users value how the system automatically redirects traffic to backup origins during outages.
 This helps maintain uptime and provides flexibility during maintenance or updates without affecting end users.

 Real-time traffic and server monitoring also receive praise.
 According to feedback I gathered from G2 users, the dashboard offers visibility into live traffic patterns and CPU usage, making it easier to monitor server health and proactively address issues before they escalate.

-That said, the user interface and onboarding experience are areas where I’ve come across noticeable dissatisfaction.
-G2 users often call out that the environment isn’t beginner-friendly, and navigating through advanced settings can be overwhelming, especially for those with limited server management experience.
+That said, the user interface and onboarding experience are areas where I’ve noticed some feedback from G2 users.
+The environment isn’t always beginner-friendly, and navigating advanced settings can feel overwhelming for those with limited server management experience.
+At the same time, the interface provides robust control and flexibility once users become familiar with it.

-When it comes to performance, data storage speed has been a recurring concern.
-I’ve read multiple reviewers mention delays in storing and retrieving large volumes of data, which could be a limitation for applications requiring fast data access.
+When it comes to performance, data storage speed has been a point of consideration.
+Several reviewers mentioned occasional delays in storing and retrieving large volumes of data.
+While this could be a factor for applications requiring very fast access, the system generally handles typical workloads reliably.

 What I like about Akamai Connected Cloud (formerly Linode):

-• One feature that I see getting a lot of praise is Akamai Connected Cloud’s native load-balancing, which allows users to set up a load-balanced web server without needing additional servers, simplifying the infrastructure and improving focus on application performance.
+• One feature that I see receiving a lot of praise is Akamai Connected Cloud’s native load balancing, which allows users to set up a load-balanced web server without needing additional servers, thereby simplifying the infrastructure and improving focus on application performance.

 • I frequently see G2 reviewers highlight the instant failover capability, which automatically reroutes user sessions to backup origins during outages, ensuring application availability during maintenance or updates without interrupting the user experience.